 Response Cars & Medic Units

-Beginning in July 2016, an expansion of contract services into Yamhill County included TVF&R's assumption of the Newberg Ambulance Service Area, which includes all 911 emergency ambulance transports and non-emergent ambulance transports within the ASA.
+With the city of Newberg and Newberg Rural Fire Protection District permanently joining TVF&R, we assumed responsibility for the Newberg Ambulance Service Area, which includes all 911 emergency ambulance transports and non-emergent ambulance transports within the ASA.

-Medic units respond to critical medical emergencies such as chest pain and breathing problems, assaults, overdose, pregnancy problems, seizures and strokes.
-These are based at fire stations throughout the district.
-Medic units are deployed either 24 hours a day, Tuesday through Friday from 7 a.m. to 5 p.m., or Friday through Monday from 7 a.m. to 5 p.m.
+Medic units respond to critical medical emergencies such as chest pain and breathing problems, assaults, overdose, pregnancy problems, seizures, and strokes.
+These are based at fire stations throughout the District.
+Medic units are deployed either 24 hours a day, Tuesday through Friday from 7 a.m. to 5 p.m., or Friday through Monday from 7 a.m. to

 Cars respond to Code 3 medical calls and structure fires in their first-due areas.
 As a nimbler resource, cars are dispatched in addition to a truck, engine, or medic unit to get to the incident quicker and initiate efforts to stop the progression of an emergency while additional personnel are en route to the scene.

 Additionally, cars respond to non life-threatening medical and public service calls such as abdominal pain, ground-level fall, headache, odor investigation, sick person, fire alarms, and smoke alarm problems.
 They are deployed Tuesday through Friday between 7 a.m. and 5 p.m.